-Darlington has a full programme of events - in order to find out more (as well as sign up to weekly emails!) please visit our events section.
+Darlington has a full programme of events, to find out more please visit our events pages.

 Piercebridge Roman Fort was built in around 270AD and is free to view.
 Parking is kindly provided by The George Hotel, which is based nearby.

 St. Cuthbert's Church [external link] dates from 1180 and is based in the Town Centre opposite the Town Hall.

 Tees Cottage Pumping Station [external link] A Victorian waterworks which began supplying water to Darlington in 1849.

 Heritage Open Days take place nationally in September - visit our events section to find out who is taking part and how to book.

 Head of Steam museum [external link] is is located on the 1825 route of the Stockton & Darlington Railway, the world's first steam-worked public railway.

 It tells the story of the history of railways in the North East.
 Come and find out the stories of the railway pioneers, view Localmotion No.1 and the Derwent whilst keeping an eye out for the ghosts which are meant to haunt the railways!